Aubrey Dean Paul: Life

 A descendant of Sir John Dean Paul, 1st Baronet (1775–1852), he was fifth of the Paul Baronets, of Rodborough, and father of Brenda Dean Paul, one of the ‘bright young things’.
+He was brother to Mabel Louisa Dean Paul.

-In 1901, he married Irene Regina, daughter of Henry Wieniawski and Isabelle Bessie-Hampton.
+In 1901, he married Irene Regina, daughter of Henryk Wieniawski and Isabelle Bessie-Hampton.
 The couple had been introduced by Nellie Melba.
 Lady Dean Paul, now adopted British nationality, but continued to publish works as "Irène Wieniawska".
-They had two other children:
+They had three children: